 Our family has big cauliflower fans, and we manage the garden through organic gardening methods.
 It is a big challenge, but I rest easy knowing we are not exposed to noxious chemicals found in commercial herbicides and pesticides.

-Disease, pesky insects, deer, and rabbits can be controlled by garden fencing using sound garden practices, and spraying with organic chemicals only when necessary.
+Disease, pesky insects, deer, and rabbits can be controlled by garden fencing using sound garden practices, and spraying with organic chemicals such as soapy water only when necessary.
 If you encounter problems, contact your local county extension office for a correct diagnosis and control recommendations best suited to your local area.

 Harvesting Cauliflower